GoogleCloudPlatform/magic-modules/DEVELOPER.md

 -  Api::Type::NameValues
 -  `Api::Type::NestedObject`: A composite field, composed of inner fields.
 This is used for structures that are nested.
--  <a id="resource-ref"></a>`Api::Type::ResourceRef`: A reference to another object described in the product.
+-  `<a id="resource-ref"></a>Api::Type::ResourceRefs`: A reference to another object described in the product.
 This is used to create strong relationship binding between the objects, where the generated code will make sure the object depended upon exists.
-A `ResourceRef` also specifies which property from the dependent object we are interested to fetch, by specifying the `resource` and `imports` fields.
+A `ResourceRefs` also specifies which property from the dependent object we are interested to fetch, by specifying the `resource` and `imports` fields.
+A ResourceRefs takes in a list of resource/import pairs, which can be used to create a one-to-many relationship.
 -  `Api::Type::String`: A string field.
 -  `Api::Type::Time`: An RFC 3339 representation of a time stamp.